Chart Color Schemes

 Booral - River Heads faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.2%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 14.2%, significantly lower than Australia's average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.7%, followed by graduate diplomas (2.3%) and postgraduate qualifications (2.2%).
-Vocational credentials are prominent, with 45.8% of residents aged 15+ holding them - advanced diplomas (10.0%) and certificates (35.8%).
+Bachelor degrees are the most common at 9.7%, followed by graduate diplomas (2.3%) and postgraduate qualifications (2.2%).
+Vocational credentials are prominent, with 45.8% of residents aged 15+ holding them - advanced diplomas at 10.0% and certificates at 35.8%.

-A substantial 23.6% of the population is actively pursuing formal education, including 8.8% in secondary, 8.5% in primary, and 2.2% in tertiary education.
-Educational provision includes Bayside Christian College Hervey Bay - Nikenbah Campus and Carinity Education - Glendyne, serving a total of 132 students.
-Booral - River Heads has varied educational conditions, with a secondary school and a K-12 school.
+A total of 23.6% of the population is actively pursuing formal education, including 8.8% in secondary, 8.5% in primary, and 2.2% in tertiary education.
+Educational facilities include Bayside Christian College Hervey Bay - Nikenbah Campus and Carinity Education - Glendyne, serving a combined total of 132 students.
+The area's educational provision varies across Booral - River Heads, with a mix of one secondary school and one K-12 school.
 Local school capacity is limited at 1.6 places per 100 residents compared to the regional average of 14.0, leading many families to travel for schooling.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Note: for schools marked 'n/a' in enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education